The Hazel: A Treasure from Prehistory to the Present Day

 The Hazelnut in Celebrations and Feasts

-In Sicily, the hazelnut is often the protagonist of festivals and celebrations celebrating local products.
-One of the most important is the Festival of the Hazelnut held every year in Tortorici, in the heart of the Nebrodi Mountains.
-During this festival, the streets of the town come alive with food stands, shows and cultural activities, all dedicated to the hazelnut and its derivatives.
-It is an unmissable opportunity to taste the best hazelnuts of the Nebrodi and discover local traditions.
+In Sicily, the hazelnut is often the protagonist of festivals and feasts celebrating typical local products.
+One of the most important is the Hazelnut Festival held every year in Tortorici, in the heart of the Nebrodi Mountains.
+During this festival, the streets of the village come alive with food stands, shows and cultural activities, all dedicated to the hazelnut and its derivatives.
+It is an unmissable occasion to taste the best Nebrodi hazelnuts and discover local traditions.

-Another celebration that sees the hazelnut as the protagonist is the Feast of the Hazelnut which takes place in Castell'Umberto.
-Again, the festival is a tribute to the hazelnut and its many applications in the kitchen.
-During the festival, it is possible to participate in tastings, attend cooking demonstrations and purchase handicraft products made from hazelnuts.
+Another celebration in which the hazelnut plays a starring role is the Hazelnut Festival held in Castell'Umberto.
+Once again, the festival is a tribute to the hazelnut and its many applications in the kitchen.
+During the festival, it is possible to participate in tastings, attend cooking demonstrations and buy hazelnut-based handicraft products.

 Conclusions: Discover Nebrodi Hazelnuts with Pistì

-Le hazelnuts of the Nebrodi represent a real treasure of Sicily, a product of excellence that encapsulates all the richness and biodiversity of this unique territory.
-If you wish to find out more about the hazelnuts of the Nebrodi and on products made from hazelnuts, visit the site of Pistì.
-Here you will find a wide range of high quality products, from hazelnuts whole to traditional desserts, all made with carefully selected ingredients.
+Nebrodi hazelnuts represent a real treasure of Sicily, a product of excellence that encapsulates all the richness and biodiversity of this unique territory.
+If you would like to find out more about Nebrodi hazelnuts and hazelnut products, visit the website of Pistì.
+Here you will find a wide range of high quality products, from whole hazelnuts to traditional sweets, all made with carefully selected ingredients.

 No matter where you are, with Pistì you can bring a piece of Sicily into your kitchen, and enjoy the authentic and genuine flavours of this extraordinary land.